 Management and Treatment

-What are the complications associated with truncus arteriosus?
+What are the complications of truncus arteriosus?

-How is truncus arteriosus treated?
+How is truncus arteriosus managed or treated?

 Outlook / Prognosis

 What is the prognosis (outlook) for children who have truncus arteriosus?

 After surgery, most children enjoy full, active lives.
 Your child may be able to play certain sports but should probably avoid high-impact activities.
 Talk to your healthcare provider about what activities are safe for your child.